winlai4/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 The data is then merged into a single data frame keeping only measures for the mean and standard deviation.
 The names of the measurement/variables are also cleaned to appropriately describe each of the labels and for easier reference.

-A second indenpendent data set named TidyData is also created from the merged data set summarise the average mean and standard deviation for each subject and activity.
+A second independent data set named TidyData is also created from the merged data set that summarises the average mean and standard deviation for each subject and activity.

 # Activity
 Each subject is numbered sequentially based on their activity.
 Activities are number accordingly: